ngjunsiang/laymansguide-src/contents/season13/issue157/issue157.md

 Frequent fliers would no doubt be familiar with the existence of timezones: geographical bands stretching from the North to South pole, within which all locations are assumed to be running on the same regional time.
 These timezones used to be manually synchronised, by phone or telegram, via operators all over the globe.

-Today, [timezone information](https://en.wikipedia.org/wiki/Tz_database) and other time information required for global coordination are maintained by the [Internet Corporation for Assigned Names and Numbers](https://en.wikipedia.org/wiki/ICANN) (ICANN), which also maintains other lists of names and numbers owned by the [Internet Assigned Numbers Authority](https://en.wikipedia.org/wiki/Internet_Assigned_Numbers_Authority), which we first met back in [Issue 27](https://buttondown.email/laymansguide/archive/lmg-s3-issue-27-what-is-an-ip-address/).
-These lists are used by programmers worldwide when writing programs that require time coordination.
+Today, [timezone information](https://en.wikipedia.org/wiki/Tz_database) and other time information required for global coordination are maintained by the [Internet Corporation for Assigned Names and Numbers](https://en.wikipedia.org/wiki/ICANN) (ICANN), which also maintains other lists of names and numbers owned by the [Internet Assigned Numbers Authority](https://en.wikipedia.org/wiki/Internet_Assigned_Numbers_Authority), which we first met back in [Issue 27]({filename}/season3/issue027/issue027.md

 ## Time synchronisation